luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

 In this method we create the tree, by pushing down operands, according to operator precedence.

-Te process runs until there is only one operator left in the root node (the one with lower precedence)
+The process is repeated until there is only one operator left in the root node (the one with lower precedence)

 For example, `not 1 + 2 * 3 is 5`, turns into: